Ann Arbor Women Artists

 Located in the Jackson Square Plaza

-This vibrant new space is being used for meetings, workshops, rentals, figure drawing and a communal studio.
+This vibrant space is being used for meetings, workshops, rentals, figure drawing and a communal studio.

 AAWA was founded as a volunteer organization and study group called Ann Arbor Women Painters in 1951 by Sarah Bull, Elsie Bailey and Doris Porter Mclean.

-Today, AAWA is a non-profit organization of approximately 330+ women and men with connections to Ann Arbor, Michigan, ranging from beginning to professional artists.
+By 2008, the Ann Arbor Women Artists included 10 men.
+Today, this non-profit organization, open to all visual artists 18 and older, has approximately 330+ members with connections to Ann Arbor, Michigan, ranging from beginning to professional artists.